Tone Bender: Sola Sound Tone Bender Professional MKII

 The Tone Bender MKII is a three transistor circuit based on the MKI.5 version, but with an additional amplifier gain stage.
 Sola Sound produced the circuit for Vox (who sold their version as the "Vox Tone Bender Professional MKII"), Marshall (who sold their version as the "Marshall Supa Fuzz"), and Rotosound (who sold their version as the "RotoSound Fuzz Box".
 There also was a version of the short-lived Rangemaster Fuzzbug containing this circuit.
 Other variants may exist.

 The Sola Sound and Vox version used the same sturdy, sand cast metal enclosure designed by Hurst for the MK1.5 version.
 In fact, most Sola Sound-branded MKIIs were probably leftover stock of MK1.5s with the circuit modified to MKII specs and a "Professional MKII" silkscreen added, presumably to differentiate them from the earlier version.
 These MK1.5 conversions can be identified by their smaller circuit board.
-Only few Sola Sound-branded units with a large circuit board exist.
+Only a few Sola Sound-branded units with a large circuit board exist.
 It seems the last of them were rebranded from Sola Sound to Vox.
 After that point only Vox-branded Tone Bender Professional MKIIs seem to have been produced.

 By November 1966, advertisements for the pedal in Beat Instrumental magazine marketed it as a "Gary Hurst Design".
 This circuit, utilizing Mullard OC75 or Impex S31T transistors, remained in production until early 1968.
 Shortly before production ended a batch of pedals using Mullard OC81D audio driver transistors had been made.
 Most of these are branded Vox Tone Bender Professional MKII, but Rotosound Fuzz Boxes and Marshall Supa Fuzzes from that era do exist.
 Marshall continued producing a slightly different-looking version of the Supa Fuzz until at least 1972.

 Notable examples of the Tone Bender MKII in use include much of Jimmy Page's guitar work on Led Zeppelin's debut studio album, as well as well as Alan Parker's guitar work on Donovan's 1968 song "Hurdy Gurdy Man".

 Beginning in 2009, Macari's resumed selling the Sola Sound Tone Bender Professional MKII for the first time in over 40 years as part of their Vintage Series of guitar pedals.
 It is being manufactured by Differential Audio Manifestationz (D*A*M) of South Yorkshire.